-1923 was an improved year for in that year an Act called the Urban Areas Act was passed.
+Areas Act was passed.
 There are three main provisions of that Act with which I want to deal.
 Firstly, the Act set out to control the movement of Bantu from rural areas to the towns.
-It set out to define those whe were entitled to be in the cities and these whose presence was limited to their being granted permits to work in the cities and then to return to the Reserves after their employment was terminated.
-Secondly, for the first time it placed a responsibility on Local Authorities to house the Bantu living within their boundaries.
-Thirdly, it established the principle that trading rights within a Bantu township should be reserved for the Bantu.
+It set out to define those who were entitled to be in the cities and those whose presence was limited to their being granted permits to work in the cities and then to return to the Reserves after their employment was terminated.
+Secondly, for the

-Johannesburg was alow to accept its obligations under the Act.
+Johannesburg was slow to accept its obligations under the Act.
 A new township, Eastern Native Township, was established and 628 houses were built between 1925 and 1930.
-Then in 1930 a start was made on the development of the area in which the Bantu are new accommodated.
-For the township of Orlande was started and 2,800 houses were built between 1930 and 1934.
+Then in 1930 a start was made on the development of the area in which the Bantu are now accommodated.
+For the township of Orlando was started and 2,800 houses were built between 1930 and 1934.
 Up to the outbreak of war in 1939 the total number of houses built was just under 9,000.